zazathebassist/Zaza-Blog/about.md

 #### Personal Tech

 - My main computer is a 2017 13" Macbook Air, where this site is written and generated, and where I do the majority of my creative work
-- I have an iPhone 7 that I run betas on cause I'm a masochistic person
+- I have an iPhone 7 that I run betas on cause I'm a masochistic person.
 - Second rig is a custom built Hackintosh desktop running Windows 10 and OSX Sierra. *DO NOT HACKINTOSH DO NOT MAKE MY MISTAKE*